 The Social Justice Committee initiates and coordinates outreach activities of First UU in the larger community.
 These activities are largely determined by the interests of our members.
 These initiatives can range from one time a year events to ongoing organizational activities.

-If you want to receive announcements about upcoming Social Justice events and meetings, send an e-mail to firstname.lastname@example.org.
+If you want to receive announcements about upcoming Social Justice events and meetings, go to Social Justice Google Group and click on apply for membership.

 The Social Justice Committee regularly meets the 3nd Sunday of the month at 12:15pm in the Fellowship Hall of the Channing Murray Building.
 Members and guests are welcome.
 See the announcements, the events calendar, or contact the Social Justice team (see below) for more details or information.